-Septic Tank Pumping in San Marcos, Texas
+Septic Tank Pumping in San Marcos, TX — 24/7 Same-Day

 Fix Septic Now provides professional septic pumping for San Marcos homeowners and property owners throughout Hays County.
 San Marcos sits at the intersection of limestone and blackland clay geology, with the San Marcos Springs and river creating one of the most environmentally sensitive settings for septic systems in Texas.
 Regular pumping prevents solids from reaching drain fields and ultimately threatening the springs and aquifer system.
 Our vacuum trucks serve homes across San Marcos, from the neighborhoods along the river to the developing areas along Highway 123 and Ranch Road 12.
 We are available 24/7 for scheduled and emergency pumping.
-Call Fix Septic Now at (936) 292-2926 for San Marcos septic pumping.
+Call Fix Septic Now at (469) 506-6606 for San Marcos septic pumping.

-(936) 292-2926Proudly serving San Marcos & Hays County, Texas
+(469) 506-6606 — We're answering calls nowProudly serving San Marcos & Hays County, Texas — Typical response: 45–90 minutes

 Quick Answer